Upgrade Standard Cluster Installations of Wallaroo via Kots

 Upgrade Wallaroo via Kots Procedure

-To upgrade a kots
+To upgrade a kots based installation of Wallaroo:

 From a terminal shell with administrative access to the Kubernetes cluster hosting Wallaroo, launch the Kots Administrative Dashboard via the following command:

-kubectl kots admin-console --namespace $NAMESPACE
+kubectl kots admin-console --namespace $NAMESPACEReplacing

-by default.
+$NAMESPACEwith the name of the namespace the Wallaroo Ops center is installed in, which iswallarooby default.
 For example:kubectl kots admin-console --namespace wallaroo • Press Ctrl+C to exit • Go to http://localhost:8800 to access the Admin Console

 Access the Kots Administrative Dashboard via the domain name and port as provided in the previous step.